We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Results

 \subsection{Data Size: When is more data needed?}

 Across our experiments, particularly looking at the normalized performance relative to the baseline intervention scores (\cref{relative}), more fine-tuning data helps.
+At the same time, the utility of adding more fine-tuning data differs depending on the type of mapping needed for a class of interventions.

+When it comes to the orthographic interventions (\textbf{IPA}, \textbf{Shift}) and \textbf{$-$End}, the input sequence is affected by tokenization-related issues (i.e., oversegmentation and subword replacement), and the model must learn one-to-many mappings between tokens during fine-tuning for successful knowledge transfer.
+In this case, simply fine-tuning, even on the small or medium data amounts, results in a big improvement, but further improvements are much smaller.
+While fine-tuning helps, it is not sufficient to fully recover the mapping due to the model's inability to draw on sub-atomic knowledge (i.e., within-subword character-level information).

+Subword boundary manipulation still involves the issues of oversegmentation, but the closeness in spelling may result in a stronger association by the model between the contextual representations of pre- and post-intervention versions of the same words.
 When adapting to the synthetic varieties with subword boundary manipulation, performance improves gradually as more data is added.
-The surface-level appearance can vary substantially word-to-word, particularly in terms of the new token sequence passed to the model, and exposure to more examples keeps adding to the model's inventory of mappings.

-In contrast, for the orthographic and morphosyntactic interventions, simply fine-tuning, even on the small or medium amounts, makes all the difference.
-These interventions seem to give way to clearer mappings that the model need only be exposed to.
-(The \textbf{Multi} intervention is an exception which we discuss below.)

-Strikingly, there is an apparent breakthrough effect when fine-tuning with the largest data size for the three lexicosemantic interventions.
+Strikingly, there is an apparent breakthrough effect when fine-tuning with the largest data size for the lexical interventions (\textbf{Hyp}, \textbf{Ant}) and \textbf{Affix}.
 While the performance attained is comparatively low for the small and medium data sizes, there is a massive jump when the large data size is used for fine-tuning.
-This is most clearly observed in the exact-match performance (\cref{full-em}) for BERT and the relative performance for mBERT, which nears or exceeds 100\% in the three lexicosemantic tasks.
-These tasks require relearning the usage of words in new contexts; mapping word-level information (i.e., new spellings) but also contextual meaning evidently requires much more data.
+This is most clearly observed in the exact-match performance (\cref{full-em}) for BERT and the relative performance for mBERT, which nears or exceeds 100\% in these three tasks.
+These tasks require relearning the usage of words in new contexts.
+Mapping word-level information (i.e., new spellings) as well as contextual meaning evidently requires much more data, but when the data requirement is satisfied, the model is capable of recovering (multi-) subword level information.